 Professional skills in a resume: examples of skills and knowledge.
-Examples of professional skills and abilities in the resume
+Examples of professional skills and abilities in a resume

-You can interest the employer if you immediately write in your resume about what you can do.
+You can interest an employer if you immediately write in your resume about what you can do.
 This will help him determine how quickly you can adapt and understand the nuances of the work.
-To understand how to properly write about your skills, you can look at an example of professional skills on your resume.
-Just be sure to make allowances for your personal experience, employer's requirements and the specifics of the future position.
+To understand how to write about your skills correctly, you can look at an example of professional skills in a resume.
+Just be sure to make allowances for your personal experience, employer requirements and specifics of the future position.

 Possible professional skills

-It should be understood that in this section of the resume, you need to indicate your basic skills.
-If you do not have work experience yet, then you can enter the results of undergraduate practice.
+It is worth understanding that in this section of the resume you need to indicate your main skills.
+If you do not yet have work experience, you can enter the results of your pre-graduation internship.
 Almost all resumes can include the following skills:

 • knowledge of foreign languages (indicating your level) - this can be fluency, the ability to perceive written information and translate it with a dictionary;